cysouw/diathesis/text/c05_case.md

 - Du störst.
 :::

-This phenomenon is typically exemplified with the verb *essen* 'to eat' [@next a,b].
+This phenomenon is often exemplified with the verb *essen* 'to eat' [@next a,b].
 However, *essen* will not be considered an example of a strict accusative drop here, because the object can also be turned into a prepositional phrase [@next c].
 All such prepositional antipassives also allow a bare antipassive expression, so they will not be repeated here (see [@sec:prepositions-accusative-antipassive]).

 ::: ex
 a.
 Ich esse einen Apfel.